Architecture comparison

 Stella Ops saves everything: the SBOM, the advisory state, the reachability proof, and a cryptographic seal.
 Replay any scan months later with identical results.

-CVECommon Vulnerabilities and Exposures - a unique identifier for a publicly known security vulnerability CVE detectionYesYes
+CVECommon Vulnerabilities and Exposures - a unique identifier for a publicly known security vulnerability detectionYesYes

 Offline operationYesYes